-As of March 31, 2022, we had \$3.9 million in long-term debt ("Term Loans") payable to the Bank that require the payment of principal and interest monthly through August 2032.
+As of March 31, 2023, we had \$3.5 million of debt ("Term Loans") payable to the Bank that require the payment of principal and interest monthly through August 2032.
 Pursuant to the Term Loans and the Credit Agreement, we are subject to annual financial covenants, customary affirmative and negative covenants and certain subjective acceleration clauses.
-As of March 31, 2022 and 2021, we met all required annual financial and debt covenants.
+As of March 31, 2023, our debt service coverage ratio fell short of the Bank's annual requirement.
+On June 22, 2023, the Bank provided us with a letter waiving the covenant violation as of March 31, 2023, but noting that the Bank reserved its right to declare a default in the future if any covenants remain out of compliance at applicable measurement dates.
+In addition, the Bank's letter implemented an immediate freeze on any and all further advances of the Credit Agreement through the maturity date, with an outstanding balance in the amount of \$1.8 million as of June 21, 2023.
+As of March 31, 2022, we met all required annual financial and debt covenants.

-In response to the COVID-19 pandemic and the uncertainty surrounding the pandemic, in May 2020, we obtained a PPP loan in the amount of \$1.4 million under the CARES Act.
-The proceeds were used for certain payroll costs in accordance with the PPP and the PPP Flexibility Act of 2020.
-In December 2020, we received notice of forgiveness of the PPP loan in whole, including all accrued interest to date (see Note 6 in the notes to our consolidated financial statements).
 In April 2019, we obtained a loan in the amount of \$1.5 million from a related party.
 The proceeds were used to pay down accounts payable and for general operating capital purposes.
-On April 12, 2021, we amended this loan (see Note 6 and 16 in the notes to our consolidated financial statements).
-As of March 31, 2022, we had \$1.0 million outstanding on the loan.
+On April 12, 2021 and December 14, 2022, we amended this loan (see Note 5 and 15 in the notes to our consolidated financial statements).
+As of both March 31, 2023 and 2022, we had \$1.0 million outstanding on the loan.
+The loan matures on April 12, 2025.